-Job history is useful for reviewing charges and estimates of closed jobs and for tracking performance and profitability.
+Job history is useful for reviewing charges and estimates of closed jobs, and tracking performance and profitability.
 History information can also help you estimate future jobs and provide direction to your company when pursuing new jobs.

 - Select Inquiry > Job Cost > Job History.
 Information that can be viewed in the Job History window includes the Job number, Project Manager and Estimator for the job, and the Date the job was closed.
 The Posted Cost, Estimated Cost, and Forecasted Cost for the job are displayed for each cost element.
 You can drill down on posted costs to see the cost code and transaction history information.
 The Contract Type, Original Contract amount, Change Order Total amounts, and Total Contract amount are displayed in the lower-left corner of the window.
 The Estimated Hours, Actual Hours, Actual Markup, and Markup Percent are displayed in the lower right corner of the window. - 2.
-Select the following buttons to access additional historical information: - Billing Viewing Billing History46 Within the History Billing Inquiry window, you can also zoom to view the cash receipts history47. - User-Defined Viewing Job User-Defined History48 - Change Orders Viewing Change Order History - Job expansion button Viewing Job Maintenance History50 Within the Job Maintenance History window, you can select the RPO Codes button to view revenue code history. - Notes button Viewing History Notes51
+Select the following buttons to access additional historical information: - Billing: Select to view the billing history of a closed job in the History Billing Inquiry window.
+You can print a list of bills and view the history and details of job invoices.
+You can also print the invoices.
+See Viewing Billing History (page 225). - User-Defined: Select to view the user-defined information for a closed job in the Job User-Defined History window.
+See Viewing Job User-Defined History (page 225). - Change Orders: Select to view change order details, including cash receipts, for historical (closed) jobs.
+Viewing Change Order History (page 226) - Status by Period: You can view the status of a job by fiscal period.
+This allows you to track cost trends across multiple periods.
+You can view job status for posted costs and forecasted costs.
+Open and closed periods are included.
+See Viewing Job Status by Period (page 226) - Job expansion button: Select to to view historical job information.
+On the Job Maintenance History window, you can select the RPO Codes button to view revenue code history.
+See Viewing Job Maintenance History (page 226). - Notes button Viewing History Notes (page 227) - Revenue Code: Select to to view revenue codes on closed jobs in a window that is similar in look and feel to the Revenue Code Status window.
+Viewing Revenue Code History (page 227) - 3.
+Select the Print to choose from the following reports: - JC Job Status History Report: Prints the job history information. - Job Notes: Prints all notes for the job.